bbcmicrobit/micropython/docs/microbit_micropython_api.rst

     # sets the period of the PWM output of the pin in microseconds
     # (see https://en.wikipedia.org/wiki/Pulse-width_modulation)
     pin.set_analog_period_microseconds(int)
-    # returns boolean for touch pins; 0,1 and 2
+    # Only available for touch pins 0, 1, and 2.
+Returns boolean if the pin
+    # is touched
     pin.is_touched()

 Except in the case of the pins marked **V2**, which offers the following API::